wp-plugins/wp-custom-widget-area/README.txt

 == Frequently Asked Questions ==

-= How to use it? =
+= How to use custom widget area? =

-	1. create a custom widget area.
+	1. Create a new Widget area.
-	2. copy the code form "get code" Link
+	2. Click on the "get code" link.
-	3. paste into wordpress theme where you want to display it
+	3. Copy the code and Paste it in a wordpress theme where you want to display it.

 = How to Use it in page or post content? =
 	1. Click on the "get shortcode" link form widget area table below.